yibie/org-include-inline/README.md

 ### Basic Usage

-1. Enable the mode in any Org buffer:
+1. Enable/disable the mode in any Org buffer:
 ```elisp
 M-x org-include-inline-mode
 ```